microsoft/playwright/docs/src/test-assertions-js.md

 You can extend Playwright assertions by providing custom matchers.
 These matchers will be available on the `expect` object.

 In this example we add a custom `toHaveAmount` function.
-Custom matcher should return a `message` callback and a `pass` flag indicating whether the assertion passed.
+Custom matcher should return a `pass` flag indicating whether the assertion passed, and a `message` callback that's used when the assertion fails.

 ```js title="fixtures.ts"
 import { expect as baseExpect } from '@playwright/test';